 Do your research into the average price of vet visits, dog food, and any other costs of dog ownership to ensure your pet never has to go without care.
 It’s also important to budget for a pet sitter, kennel service, groomer, and any other extra pet necessities.
 They can add up to more than you think!

 Most importantly, you and your family need to be prepped with patience and an open mind.
 No two dogs are the same, even within one breed, so it’s impossible to predict exactly what your new fur baby will behave like.
 It will take some time to get to know one another no matter what age your pup is, too!

 Although some Christmas puppies end up being surrendered to the shelter, many also end up as loving (and loved) lifelong companions.
-These success stories are often filled with patient, knowledgeable dog owners, though even the best of pet parents encounter a few bumps in the road — that’s normal!
-Once you think through all these necessities you’ll likely have a pretty good sense of whether or not getting a puppy for Christmas will be a smart idea for your home.
-You never know!
+These success stories are often filled with patient and knowledgeable dog owners, though, even the best of pet parents encounter a few bumps in the road — that’s normal!
+Once you think through all these necessities, you’ll likely have a pretty good sense of whether getting a puppy for Christmas will be a smart idea for your home.

 - Best reptile pets: These are the 5 most affectionate reptiles you can welcome into your home

 - 3 scientific benefits of being a cat person – you’ll be surprised with what we found

 - How much should newborn puppies eat?
 Follow this feeding chart